Gmanojgupta/expense-tracker-frontend/README.md

 </Route>
 ````

-🔒 **Authenticated access only.** Employees and admins see different views based on their roles.
+🔒 **Authenticated access only.** Employees and Admins see different views.

 ---